-The layered organic conductor α -(BEDT-TTF)2I3 with low symmetry of the crystal structure shows a charge ordered insulating state at ambient pressure and becomes conducting under pressure.
+The layered organic conductor α -(BEDT-TTF)2I3 with a crystal structure having low symmetry shows a charge ordered insulating state at ambient pressure and becomes conductive under pressure.
 Unlike conventional metals, the high-pressure phase of α -(BEDT-TTF)2I3 is known to have cone-shaped energy bands (often called a massless Dirac electron system).
-By performing nuclear magnetic resonance experiments on this Dirac electron system, Dr. Kanoda in collaboration with theoretical colleagues discovered novel correlation effects originating from suppressed electrical screening due to vanishing density of states at the vertex of the cone and the chirality of the wave functions.
-From the local spin susceptibility obtained by site-selective NMR measurements combined with the renormalization-group analysis, they first demonstrated strong sharpening of the cone compared with the calculated band structure [4].
+By performing nuclear magnetic resonance experiments on this Dirac electron system, Dr. Kanoda, in collaboration with theoretical colleagues, discovered novel correlation effects originating from suppressed electrical screening due to vanishing density of states at the vertex of the cone and the chirality of the wave functions.
+From the local spin susceptibility obtained by site-selective NMR measurements combined with the renormalization-group analysis, they first demonstrated strong sharpening of the cone as compared to the calculated band structure [4].
 This result confirms the theoretical prediction for logarithmic divergence of the electron velocity toward the vertex of the cone.
-They further found anomalous increase of the nuclear relaxation rate at low temperatures, which would be ascribed to the fluctuations of electron-hole exitonic pair condensation [5].
-This implies dynamic mass acquisition by the interaction between chiral particles.

-The discoveries of quantum spin liquid, metal-insulator quantum critical liquid, and novel correlation effects in a quasi-two-dimensional electron system with cone-shaped energy bands by Dr. Kanoda have brought new prospect in the physics of strongly correlated electrons.
-It is remarkable that these different emergent phenomena occur in the same series of BEDT-TTF based materials with only difference in the spatial arrangement of the molecule.
-This is a clear message that flexibility of the lattice geometry is the source of diverse quantum phenomena and plays important roles in the physics of strongly correlated electrons.
+They further found anomalous increase of the nuclear relaxation rate at low temperatures, which could be ascribed to the fluctuations of electron-hole exitonic pair condensation [5].
+This would imply dynamic mass acquisition by the interaction between chiral particles.
+The discoveries by Dr. Kanoda of quantum spin liquid, metal-insulator quantum critical liquid, and novel correlation effects in a quasi-two-dimensional electron system with cone-shaped energy bands have brought new perspectives in the physics of strongly correlated electrons.
+It is remarkable that these different emergent phenomena occur in the same series of BEDT-TTF based materials with only differences in the spatial arrangement of the molecule.
+This is a clear sign that flexibility of the lattice geometry is the source of diverse quantum phenomena and plays an important role in the physics of strongly correlated electrons.